Are There Two Types of Project Initiation?

 The Project Management Life Cycle and the Nine Knowledge Areas are the foundation for the PMI approach to project management.
 The Project Management Life Cycle consists of Initiation, Planning, Execution, Controlling / Monitoring, and Closure (IPECC).
 If you were to attend a project management class, you would probably be told that the IPECC is used in both the Project Life Cycle and Product Life Cycle at each phase.
 You were then told that the purpose of the Initiation stage is to produce the Project Charter.
 Wait a minute… if the Initiation step is used in every phase, how many Charters are there?

 When teaching a Project Management (PM) course, I make an effort to clarify this by telling students there are two types of Initiation.
 One I refer to as “Initiation – Primus,” the other is “Initiation – Subsequent”.
-I always make sure to announce to the class that these two terms are of my own creation, and they won’t find the terms in the PMBOK, or probably in any other material.
+I always make sure to announce to the class that these two terms are of my own creation, and they won’t find the terms in A Guide to the Project Management Body of Knowledge—Fifth Edition (PMBOK® Guide), or probably in any other material.

 “Initiation – Primus,” as I refer to it, is the first step of Initiation.
 I call it the “Sticky Note,” “Napkin thought,” or the “Epiphany” stage.
 This is when someone comes up with an idea for a new product or service.
 It begins as a flash of thought and is quickly written down on the first thing available.
 Once written down, the creator begins fleshing out the product or service.
 Once there is a high-level description of the product or service, it’s generally presented to a supervisor for initial consideration.